cyfyifanchen/yifanchen.github.io/_posts/2016-03-12-OSX-Shortcuts-You-Might-Now-Know.markdown

 ---
-title: "OSX Shoortcuts You Might Not know"
+title: "OSX Shortcuts You Might Not know"
 layout: post
 date: 2016-03-15
 tag:
 - markdown
-- components
+- keymapping
-- extra
+- OSX
 blog: true
+star: true
 ---

-# OSX-shortcuts-you-might-not-know
 As programmers who live on keyboards 24/7, we should be aware of any kinds of shortcuts that will benefit productivities.

 Between Win and OSX, I arguably think OSX has better combination of shortcuts, with powerful key mapping tools, it is better than ever.

-Read my post 2 [advanced-keymapping](https://github.com/yifanchen/advanced-keymapping), and take shortcuts to the next level.
+Read [advanced-keymapping](https://github.com/yifanchen/advanced-keymapping), and take keymapping to the next level.

 #### Editing